-Trevor comes with a wealth of experience in development, management and leadership.
-In his previous role with Auckland City Mission, he worked alongside people from challenging environments and situations.
-Many are homeless, suffer with mental health and addiction issues and are in need of desperate support.
+Trevor, VSA Programme Manager for Vanuatu, has a wealth of experience in development, management and leadership.
+In his previous role with Auckland City Mission, he worked alongside people from challenging environments and situations, including homelessness, people suffering with mental health and addiction issues and in need of support.

-Previously, he was a high school teacher at one of the poorest schools in South Africa before moving into experiential and behaviour education.
+Previously, he was a high school teacher at one of the poorest schools in South Africa, before moving into experiential and behavioural education.
 His experience includes stints in the UK as a General Manager and mountain guide.
 As Program Director of Educo he developed leadership and social programs throughout Africa.
-He has worked in South East Asia as the Director of Programme Operations for the Jump Foundation in Thailand and the Make a Wish Foundation in New Zealand.
+He has worked in South-East Asia as the Director of Programme Operations for the Jump Foundation in Thailand and the Make a Wish Foundation in New Zealand.

 He is a mountain climber with summit attempts on six continents and represented South Africa on the 1998 Mount Everest Expedition.